most aggressive dog breeds

 Bull Mastiff is one of the most aggressive dogs

-Bull Mastiff is a very large and strong breed that's extremely loyal to his family.
+The Bull Mastiff is a very large and strong breed, extremely loyal to its family.

 This is yet another type of dog that needs an experienced handler who knows what they’re doing.